ClojureBridge/organizing/Letters-to-students.md

 >
 > Hi Learners-of-Rails,
 >
 > Thanks so much for coming to the Workshop this weekend.
 Please let us know how it went!
-Here's a quick survey: https://docs.google.com/spreadsheet/viewform?formkey=dDhDZC04Nmx6UnlGZmd5OUlGYmh0ZkE6MQ
+Here's a quick survey: (POST-WORKSHOP SURVEY LINK)
 >
 > See you again soon!!!
 >